 In 2020, the disaster plan was activated due to the COVID-19 Pandemic.
 Blood Centers across the nation responded to almost daily changes to the blood supply and implemented collection of Convalescent Plasma from recovered COVID-19 patients to treat those still fighting the infection.

-As ImpactLife looks to the future, the Blood Center will move forward as it always has: remembering that patient care and hospital service is the basis for all we do, and working together with volunteer donors to provide a life-saving resource for communities in need.
+As ImpactLife looks to the future, we will move forward as it always has: remembering that patient care and hospital service is the basis for all we do, and working together with volunteer donors to provide a life-saving resource for communities in need.

 In addition to its Davenport headquarters, ImpactLife has regional distribution hubs in central Illinois (Springfield, Ill., operating as Central Illinois Community Blood Center), eastern Illinois (Urbana, Ill., operating as Community Blood Services of Illinois); southeastern Iowa (Ottumwa, IA) and the St. Louis region (Maryland Heights, MO and Maryville, IL).